 - Medicare card and Driver’s licence

-For further information on the Certificate IV in Training and Assessment, please contact an Education and Careers Advisor (ECA), on 03 9269 8400, or send an email.
+For further information or help with your application for our Certificate IV in Training and Assessment, please contact an Education and Careers Advisor (ECA) on 03 9269 8400, or send an email.

 CampusesEPPING, WORKPLACE & INDUSTRY, PRESTON, PRAHRAN